awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-task-state.md

 A `Task` state \(`"Type": "Task"`\) represents a single unit of work performed by a state machine\.

+All work in your state machine is done by *tasks*\.
+A task performs work by using an activity or an AWS Lambda function, or by passing parameters to the API actions of other services\.

+AWS Step Functions can invoke Lambda functions directly from a task state\.
+A Lambda function is a cloud\-native task that runs on AWS Lambda\.
+You can write Lambda functions in a variety of programming languages, using the AWS Management Console or by uploading code to Lambda\.
+For more information see [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md)\.

+**Note**
+Step Functions can coordinate some AWS services directly from a task state\.
+For more information see [Service Integrations](concepts-service-integrations.md)\.

+An activity consists of program code that waits for an operator to perform an action or to provide input\.
+You can host activities on Amazon EC2, on Amazon ECS, or even on mobile devices\.
+Activities poll Step Functions using the `GetActivityTask` and `SendTaskSuccess`, `SendTaskFailure`, and `SendTaskHeartbeat` API actions\.

+The Amazon States Language represents tasks by setting a state's type to `Task` and by providing the task with the Amazon Resource Name \(ARN\) of the activity or Lambda function\.

 In addition to the [common state fields](amazon-states-language-common-fields.md), `Task` states have the following fields\.

 ** `Resource` \(Required\)**